wreck888/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+    A Token is a value for authentication that allows internet users to access secure information or services.
+It is a unique access key that is generated to verify the user's identity and provides access to protected pages or data for a period of time while they still obtain the authentication token.

 2. What steps can you take in your web apps to keep your data secure?

+    There are many ways to keep your data secure in a web app.
+You can apply authentication through tokens that require a key to view and access protected pages on the site.
+Timeout features with authortization tokens that way the site requires the user to log back in after a set amout of time.
+There are many other ways such as requiring strong passwords and other encryptions.

 3. Describe how web servers work.

+    A web server is first connected to the internet.
+The server stores code and loads the code for websites, web apps and programs thus making it a web server.
+The web server then loads web pages and web apps from the retrieved code when the user requests pages or apps to be viewed.
+The web server is a computer that holds the code for the website and also the program that runs the code on the computer.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    There are 4 parts to the CRUD acronym, Create, Read, Update, and Delete, that have corresponding HTTP methods.
+    The HTTP method that goes with Create is the POST.
+    The HTTP method that goes with Read is the GET.
+    The HTTP method that goes with Update is the PUT.
+    The HTTP method that goes with Delete is the DELETE.